vl0000/fauxbank/README.md

 openssl rand -hex 32
 ```
 **ALGO** is the algorithm that is used, i used HS256.
 **POSTGRES_URL** is the url to your database.
-This was meant to use postgresql from the start, hence the name.
+This project was meant to use postgresql from the start, hence the name.

 the address of the API can be changed in src/store.ts.